zenml-io/zenml-projects/customer-satisfaction/README.md

 ## 📙 Resources & References

-We had written a blog that explains this project in-depth: [Predicting how a customer will feel about a product before they even ordered it](https://blog.zenml.io/customer_satisfaction/).
+We wrote up a blog that explains this project in detail: [Predicting how a customer will feel about a product before they even ordered it](https://blog.zenml.io/customer_satisfaction/).

 If you'd like to watch the video that explains the project, you can watch the [video](https://youtu.be/L3_pFTlF9EQ).